 Ariel Hyatt: First, I know you have a rich music related history from before you founded HeadCount – tell us a little bit about how you got here?

 Andy Bernstein: Ah.
 You’ve outed me already!
 I co-wrote a book called “The Pharmer’s Almanac” that was the first fan guide to Phish.
-I and several friends put together the first volume, which was a self-published, black and white-type thing, and sold it at Phish shows.
-It took off very quickly, and we began distributing it to “hippie stores” around the country and updating it once or twice a year.
+Myself and several friends put together the first volume, which was a self-published, black and white-type thing, and sold it at Phish shows.
+It took off very quickly, and we began distributing it to “hippie stores” around the country, and updating it once or twice a year.
 We eventually did six volumes and sold over 70,000 copies.
 By volume 5, it was full color, beautifully bound and put out by a major publisher (Putnam-Berkelely).
 The final volume actually had a new crop of editors, as we passed it on to a younger group of Phish fans.
 Interestingly, one of my co-authors was Lockhart Steele, who later became the managing editor at Gawker and then started Curbed Media (Curbed, Eater, etc.).
-He also gets outed as having written a Phish book in a lot of interviews, including the feature on him in the New York Times Sunday Magazine!
+He also gets outted as having written a Phish book in a lot of interviews, including the feature on him in the New York Times Sunday Magazine!

-AH: What inspired you to start HeadCount?
+AH: Now tell me a about HeadCount.
+What inspired you to start HeadCount?